One of Ithaca, New York’s best-kept secrets, Ithaca Falls is one of the region’s most powerful waterfalls.

 Ruins of prior industries can be found around Ithaca Falls, including an abandoned circa 1832 waterway tunnel that fed into a raceway.

-The earliest industries in Ithaca was centered around Fall Creek due to the powerful and consistent flow of Ithaca Falls.
+The earliest industries in Ithaca were centered around Fall Creek due to the powerful and consistent flow of Ithaca Falls.
 Grist, plaster, oil and woolen mills, and iron foundries were all established in a cluster along the creek, which by 1828 produced enough goods to load 396 canal boats to ship along Cayuga Lake and Erie Canal.

 In 1828, Ezra Cornell began construction of a 200-foot long, 12-foot-high, 13-foot-wide tunnel along Fall Creek to bypass Ithaca Falls and channel water through a raceway for the Olympic Falls Flouring Mill.
 The tunnel and a low-rise dam at the top of Ithaca Falls were completed in 1832.